 The African missions have solidified into a team in Kenya with a board of directors, and the American volunteers have increased and also solidified into a team led by a board of directors.

-Orthodox Africa, USA is currently seeking to incorporate as a 501(c)3 non-profit organization by early 2017.
+Orthodox Africa, USA is currently incorporated in the Commonwealth of Virginia and is seeking to recognition as a 501(c)3 non-profit organization by mid-2017.

-Currently, we support three missions in Kenya: St. Barnabas Orphanage and School, St. Irene Orthodox Mission Center, and St. Tabitha House (Orphanage).
+Currently, we support five missions in Kenya: St. Barnabas Orphanage and School, St. Irene Orthodox Mission Center, St. Innocent Academy, Bishop Athanasius Secondary School and St. Tabitha House (Orphanage).
+We also support Annunciation Orthodox Church (ROCOR) on Bukasa Island in Uganda.
 It is our goal to help them achieve long-term sustainability in their missions.